MyhreS/Nightingale/README.md

 # Nightingale

-Nightingale is a Swift app designed to play music during ice hockey matches to enhance the game atmosphere.
+Nightingale is a Swift app designed to play music at its peak!

 The app fetches songs from SoundCloud and presents them to the user in a familiar, streaming-style interface similar to Spotify.
 Instead of traditional playlists, songs are grouped into game-specific playlists such as: Goal and Faceoff